PlayfulProcess/Jongu-old/README.md

 ## Why Jongu?

 - **Interactive Tools for Growth**: Create and explore card decks tailored for relationships, self-discovery, or even trivia.
-- **AI as Your Co-Creator**: Jongu’s AI assists in designing cards, interpreting spreads, and supporting collaboration.
+- **AI as Your Co-Creator**: Jongu's AI assists in designing cards, interpreting spreads, and supporting collaboration.
 - **Community-Centered**: Enable real-time or asynchronous co-creation and shared experiences.
 - **Proven Methodologies**: Grounded in research-backed frameworks like Gottman and Nonviolent Communication (NVC), with room for personalization.
 - **Scalable and Secure**: Powered by AWS for reliability, scalability, and security.